KCprsnlcc/PilarEaseDJO/README.md

 ## 🔍 Overview

-PilarEaseDJO is a comprehensive Django-based emotional support platform designed specifically for Pilar College students.
+PilarEaseDJO is a Django-based emotional support platform designed specifically for Pilar College students.
 The platform combines modern web technologies with machine learning to provide a safe, supportive environment where students can express themselves, receive guidance, and access mental health resources.

 Key components include: